-Overall, our findings show that behaviorally grounded agent based simulations can serve as a virtual laboratory for interpreting wastewater signals, evaluating surveillance system design, and exploring intervention scenarios.
-By explicitly connecting human movement, toilet use, and within host shedding to wastewater measurements, this framework supports improved design and analysis of wastewater based epidemiology in complex and dynamic urban environments.
+Overall, our findings show that behaviorally grounded agent-based simulations can serve as a virtual laboratory for interpreting wastewater pathogen loads, evaluating surveillance-system design, and exploring intervention scenarios.
+By explicitly connecting human movement, toilet use, and within-host shedding to wastewater measurements, this framework supports improved design and analysis of wastewater-based epidemiology in complex and dynamic urban environments.